 Limonene, Like a Lemon

-Now that you’ve got the basics, let’s dive a little deeper into our star terpene, Limonene.
-Limonene is one of the most aromatic terpenes, making its trademark citrusy scent an easy identifier.
+Now that you’ve got the basics, let’s dive a little deeper into our star botanical, Limonene.
+Limonene is one of the most aromatic botanicals compounds, making its trademark citrusy scent an easy identifier.
 In addition to citrus, limonene also features undertones of orange.

 The limonene compound can even produce hints of mint and other sharp flavored spices.
-Citrus fruit rinds like lemons, oranges, and grapefruits contain high amounts of limonene terpenes.
-Sometimes you will see bartenders twist a lemon rind on top of a cocktail- this expresses the terpenes and has a huge effect on taste and smell of the drink!
-It can also be found in the terpene profiles of juniper, peppermint, and rosemary.
+Citrus fruit rinds like lemons, oranges, and grapefruits contain high amounts of limonene.
+Sometimes you will see bartenders twist a lemon rind on top of a cocktail- this expresses the botanicals and has a huge effect on taste and smell of the drink!
+It can also be found in the botanical profiles of juniper, peppermint, and rosemary.

 Studies focusing on the combination of limonene and cannabinoids describe other potential benefits such as mood elevation, stress relief, and antibacterial properties.